-Richard Jones writes about SCORM, Articulate, Moodle, Google classroom, and using e-learning in schools in Australia and New Zealand.
+Richard Jones writes about SCORM, Articulate, Moodle development, Google classroom, and using e-learning in schools in Australia and New Zealand.

-Kiwi Tabitha Parker writes about Moodle, instructional design, primary and secondary education, and free and open software in New Zealand.
+Kiwi Tabitha Parker writes about Moodle, instructional design, primary and secondary education, and free and open projects such as OLPC.

 UK based Gareth Barnard writes about Moodle Themes, CSS, Bootstrap, and general Moodle plugin development.

 Based in Denmark since 1998, native German, Ruth Horak is interested in alternative pathways of learning, method development, adult education, ICT, and Moodle (of course!)

 Canadian Scott Huntley has lived in Australia for many years, and is highly respected for his EdTech, Moodle, and IoT knowledge and enthusiasm.